Byron Buxton Player Props: Twins vs. Mariners

 Byron Buxton At The Plate

-- Buxton has had an RBI in 22 games this year (28.6%), including 10 multi-RBI outings (13.0%).
-He has also driven home three or more of his team's runs in four contests.
+- Buxton has picked up an RBI in 28.6% of his games this year, with two or more RBI in 13.0% of his games.
+He has also plated three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.